-In further detail, the plaintiff claimed that it decided to assume the debt arising from the first tranche of a pool loan disbursed to Comes S.r.l. (a total of 70 million euro for the construction of the shopping centre in Marcianise) on the understanding that the two banks concerned would then have disbursed an additional loan of 35 million euro for which ISE had applied directly (while reducing the original loan from 70 million to 35 million euro).
+In further detail, the plaintiff claimed that it decided to assume the debt arising from the first tranche of a pool loan disbursed to Comes S.r.l. (a total of 70 million euro for the construction

 However, that loan was not in fact disbursed, and this situation allegedly resulted in a serious lack of liquidity for ISE, which, among other effects, purportedly prevented it from selling said shopping centre to third parties at a price regarded as expedient.